Top Under Desk Treadmill Base Reviews

 What is an Under Desk Treadmill Base?

 An under desk treadmill base is a treadmill shorn of its arm rails and slid under a standing desk for walking at work.
 These devices come in a variety of sizes, shapes, and quality levels, and some are better able to handle the repetitive motion of walking than others.

 How Do the Best Under Desk Treadmill Bases Compare?

 While the DIY treadmill desk may have been the best option in the past for someone with a running treadmill collecting dust in the attic, the office fitness industry has now caught up with demand by offering a wide array of under desk treadmill products.
 We’ve compiled the specs of all the major under desk treadmill bases on the market today, so you can easily compare them to find the right treadmill for your sit-stand-walk workstation.
-For a comprehensive review of the many desk options for pairing with a walking base, see our Electric Adjustable-Height Standing Desk Comparison Review and our Manual Adjustable-Height Standing Desk Comparison Review.
+For a comprehensive review of the many desk options for pairing with a walking base, see our Electric Adjustable-Height Standing Desk Comparison Review.
 If you’re looking for a complete treadmill desk system, as opposed to wanting to mix-and-match your ideal setup, see our Integrated Treadmill Desk Comparison Review.